Açai, Guaraná and Other Super Fruits from Brazil

 The dried powder from the guaraná berry is widely used in Brazil.
 It contains a caffeine like substance.
 Can be bad for the heart in high doses.
 It’s an energizer and a fat burner.

 This little fruit is a real C-vitamin bomb, also contains betacarotene.

 This fruit has A, B and C vitamins as well as betacarotene.
 Used in Brazil as a sedative, many people have a glass of maracujá juice before they go to bed.

 Rich on vitamin A and C as well as iron, calcium, natrium and kalium.

 Vitamin A, B and C. Betacarotene and magnesium.

 Vitamin A, B and C. As well rich on fibre and iron.

 Rich on antioxidants and as well vitamin B and C.

 This fatty, protein rich fruit contains a lot of potassium, vitamins B, E and K. It is the fruit that has most fibres.
 It contains minerals and Omega 9.

-A great site with more information about some of these products and also for aquiring them in your country is Herbal Labs.
+A great site with more information about some of these products and also for acquiring them in your country is iHerb.
 Check it out!